 Kitchens are the most important room in the house.
-It's the heart and soul of the home.
+It's considered the heart and soul of the home.
 Even if a buyer is not much of a cook, the kitchen is still where family and friends tend to gather.

-- If new granite is out of your budget, consider either re-grouting the kitchen counter tiles, which is surprisingly cost-effective, or covering them with granite tiles instead of granite slab.
+- If new granite is out of your budget, consider either re-grouting the kitchen counter tiles, which is often surprisingly cost-effective, or covering them with granite tiles instead of granite slab.

 - For wood cabinets, stripping the finish and re-staining or painting will save you more money than re-surfacing the cabinets.

 - You can replace a worn kitchen faucet for around $100 to $200.

-- Buy new kitchen sink basket strainers for less than $25 each.
+- Also, consider buying new kitchen sink basket strainers, which usually cost less than $25 each.

 - Consider installing kitchen pendant lights over the sink.

 Painting the Interior

-Professional painters will probably charge you anywhere from $300 to $500 to paint each room, but with a little patience, you can paint the rooms yourself.
+Professional painters will likely charge anywhere from $300 to $500 to paint each room, but with a little patience, you can paint the rooms yourself.
 By putting in the effort to re-paint several rooms in your house, you'll freshen up the space and make it feel new and inviting.

 - Choose a soft color in a light brown tone (never white), and paint every room the same color.

 - The painting will go faster if you paint the ceilings the same color, but ceilings really pop if they are a lighter color than the color of the walls.
 Lighter colors also make the ceilings appear higher.
 If you go that route, choose 2 shades lighter or white.

-- For a 10 x 10 room, you will need 2, one-gallon cans of eggshell finish paint.
+- For a 10-foot x 10-foot room, you will need two, one-gallon cans of eggshell finish paint.
 For the amount of money a professional painter will charge you to paint one room, you can probably paint the entire house yourself.

 Freshening Bathrooms on a Budget